Chris00/ocaml-interval/README.md

 The `test` program runs also a speed test for your particular architecture.

-Bug reports should be open made at https://github.com/Chris00/ocaml-interval/issues
+Bug reports should be open at
+https://github.com/Chris00/ocaml-interval/issues